ujaehrig/j6toj8/PITCHME.md

 - Use @FunctionalInterface on functional interfaces |
 - Avoid too many default methods |
-- Use parameter inference |
+- Use parameter type inference |
 - Omit parentheses on single arguments |
 - Keep lambda expressions short |

+Note:
+- @FunctionalInterface seems superfluous, but will check, if interface has only one method
+- default methods might clash
+- In most cases the type can be inferred and should not be written in the parameter list
+- Without parentheses the code looks cleaner
+- Think of Lambda as expression

 +++